User Community Service Desk Downloads

 10 000

-Minimum number of incoming records (all entities together) to trigger parallel processing of delta load operation (only if nme.delta.parallel > 1).
+Minimum number of incoming records (all entities together) required to trigger parallel processing of delta load operation (used only if nme.delta.parallel is greater than 1).

 nme.consolidation.parallel